abeldekat/lazyflex.nvim/README.md

 ## Installation

 The plugin must be the first item in the spec!

-It's not possible to configure multiple fragments of the plugin.
-Operation starts before those fragments are merged into the final spec.
+It is not possible to configure multiple fragments of the plugin.

+The hooks are applied immediately when **lazy.nvim** requires `"lazyflex.plugins.intercept"`

 ```lua
 local use_flex = false -- true activates the plugin